kauefraga/auto-player/README.md

 1. Clone the repository
 2. Install the dependencies
-3. Choose a package and read its documentation
+3. Choose a game and read its documentation

 ```bash
 git clone https://github.com/kauefraga/auto-player.git